srose/keycloak_contributions/stories/story-hour-of-code-get-started.md

 Repeat token call from [keycloak-api](../api/keycloak-client-credentials-grant.http)

+### Persistence

+By default, there is a file based h2 database for persistence.

+When using IDELauncher, everything resides in target-Folder to have it cleaned up.

+This can be changed via *kc.home.dir* setting.

 ### Run a specific version
 For reproducing bugs or understanding behaviour in a previous version.